 What Are Their Beliefs?

-Tibetan Buddhism, also known as Lamaism, was developed in Tibet during the seventh century.
+The Bhotia follow Tibetan Buddhism, also known as Lamaism.
+This branch of Buddhism was developed in Tibet during the seventh century.
 It eventually spread throughout the entire Himalayan region.
 Some of the characteristic features of Tibetan Buddhism include: its ready acceptance of the Buddhist religious writings as a true revelation of the Buddhist way; its emphasis on the master/disciple relationship; its recognition of a huge number of gods, saints, and demons; and finally, the marked piety of its followers.
 They express their devotion by giving offerings, spinning prayer wheels, making pilgrimages to holy sites, and chanting spells called mantras.
 Tibetans have reverence for their ancestors and believe in animistic spirits in nature.
 Tibetan Buddhists believe in reincarnation meaning that when the body dies, the soul is reborn as either an animal or a human.
 They also believe that every action influences how the soul will be born in the next life.
 Such teachings have caused them to live their lives in bondage and fear.
 If the spirits of nature or their ancestors are offended, these spirits may bring avalanches or disease to the Bhotia people or their animals.

 What Are Their Needs?